 The determination of a drug dose for children is rather difficult.
 Some drugs need to be adjusted due to severe adverse effects, whereas with other drugs a special children's dose can be used.
 When there is no indication for dose, the dose can be calculated as a percentage of the normal adult dose.
 In this case the schaal van Denekamp can be very useful.
 This scale corrects for abnormal weight or height in children.
-In normal children one can read the dosage by connecting a line in column A (years of age) and B (weight in kilos) with column C, which then
+In normal children one can read the dosage by connecting a line in column A (years of age) and B (weight in kilos) with column C, which then shows the percentage of the adult dose.

 In order to calculate the body surface, the formula of Haycock can be used:

-body surface (in m2 = (weight in kg)0,5378 x (height in cm)0,3964 x 0,024265
+Body surface (in m2 = (weight in kg)0,5378 x (height in cm)0,3964 x 0,024265

 What is a substantial limitation of using the scale of Denekamp?